tomsch420/phd-thesis/chapters/random_events.typ

 Variables, in the context of this thesis, consist of a name and a domain.
 The name is a unique identifier and the domain is the set of elementary events.
 The measurable space constructed for a variable is always $("domain", 2^"domain")$.
 Variables are either continuous or discrete.
 Continuous variables have the real line $RR$ as domain.
 For this thesis, it is sufficient to say that random Events on $RR$ are half open intervals.
 Discrete variables further split up into integer and symbolic variables.
 Integer variables have the integer numbers $ZZ$ as domain.
-Symbols have a finite set as domain, as in the example above.
+Symbols have a finite set as domain, as in @example:powerset.

 == Product Sigma Algebra
 <sec:product-sigma-algebra>